 This course is an introduction to Dance and movement.
 It is ideal for all students, actors, athletes, anyone who has never danced before, or those who dance at a beginning level.
 Students explore the basic principles of dance and examine the aesthetic elements of movement.
 Through both movement and critique, students examine various dance styles.
 There are explorations and formal exercises to learn how to see, generate and manipulate movement in clear and creative ways.

-This course is an extension of the work done in Dance I. Students must have completed Dance I or may be placed in this course with approval from both the teacher and the department head.
+This course is an extension of the work done in Introduction to Dance.
 Students will continue their exploration of dance both physically and intellectually.
 Through analysis of self and exposure to professional dance elements, the students will progress artistically in both expression and understanding of dance.
 Students will create original technical movement patterns with close attention to detail in order to thoughtfully and intentionally structure and execute movement to express unique ideas.
 Students will create small group pieces that combine their historical, critical and technical understanding of dance.
-Dance II may be repeated for those who want to continue to deepen their knowledge and continue to create small- scale works.
+Dance may be repeated for those who want to continue to deepen their knowledge and continue to create small-scale works.

 - Introduction to 2-D Studio Art

 - Introduction to 3-D Studio Art